Alder Hey organs scandal: History

 In January 2001, the official Alder Hey report (also known as the Redfern Report) was published.
-A large scale public outcry against the National Health Service resulted when it was revealed that Dutch pathologist Dick van Velzen had systematically ordered the "unethical and illegal stripping of every organ from every child who had had a postmortem" during his time at the hospital.
+A public outcry against the National Health Service resulted when it was revealed that Dutch pathologist Dick van Velzen had systematically ordered the "unethical and illegal stripping of every organ from every child who had had a postmortem" during his time at the hospital.
 This was ordered even for the children of parents who specifically stated that they did not want a full post-mortem.
-The report also revealed that over 100,000 organs, body parts and entire bodies of fetuses and still-born babies were stored in 210 NHS facilities.
-Additionally 480,600 samples of tissue taken from dead patients were also being held.
-Later that year the General Medical Council (GMC) ruled that van Velzen should be temporarily banned from practising medicine in the UK.
+The report also revealed that over 100,000 organs, body parts and entire bodies of foetuses and still-born babies were stored in 210 NHS facilities.
+Additionally, 480,600 samples of tissue taken from dead patients were being held.
+Later that year, the General Medical Council (GMC) ruled that van Velzen should be temporarily banned from practising medicine in the UK.

-Furthermore, it emerged that Birmingham Children's Hospital and Alder Hey Children's Hospital in Liverpool had also given thymus glands, removed from live children during heart surgery, to a pharmaceutical company for research in return for financial donations.
-Alder Hey also stored without consent 1,500 fetuses that were miscarried, stillborn or aborted.
+Furthermore, it emerged that Birmingham Children's Hospital and Alder Hey Children's Hospital had also given thymus glands, removed from live children during heart surgery, to a pharmaceutical company for research in return for financial donations.
+Alder Hey also stored without consent 1,500 foetuses that were miscarried, stillborn or aborted.

-Early 2003 saw the Alder Hey claims by families of victims being settled for an out-of-court settlement of £5 million, a sum equivalent to about £5000 for each child.
+Early 2003 saw an out-of-court settlement of claims by a group of more than 1,000 Alder Hey parents.
+Compensation of £5 million was paid, equivalent to about £5,000 for each child.

 In January 2004, more than 2,000 families filed suit against the NHS with the High Court for removing the body parts of dead patients, including children, without consent.

 Starting on 5 August 2004, the bodies of 50 nameless babies stored for medical research at Liverpool hospitals were buried at Allerton Cemetery.
-Alder Hey accounted for 7 of the unnamed while the rest came from other hospitals.
-More funerals followed on the Thursday of each week for several months to come.
-Over 1,000 unidentified bodies, most of them fetuses less than 28 weeks old, were buried during this time.
+Alder Hey accounted for seven of them, while the rest came from other hospitals.
+More funerals followed on the Thursday of each week for several months.
+Over 1,000 unidentified bodies, most of them foetuses less than 28 weeks old, were buried during this time.
+Further interments of unclaimed samples, organs and foetuses took place at the cemetery between May 2009 and January 2010.

-By December 2004, the Crown Prosecution Service (CPS) decided that there should be no prosecution of Dick van Velzen for criminal offences.
-The reason given for this decision was that there could be no guarantee that organs which remained in the containers were those originally taken at post mortem examination.
-This caused a problem for the prosecution, who were required to prove beyond a reasonable doubt that the organs were indeed illegitimately obtained.
-The police attempted to find a solution to this problem, but were unable to do so.

-In 2004, all charges against van Velzen were dropped, because doing so would have required proof of which organs belong to specific children.
+In December 2004, all charges against van Velzen were dropped, because doing so would have required proof of which organs belonged to specific children.
 On Monday 20 June 2005, the GMC ruled that van Velzen would be permanently banned from practising medicine in the UK.